Phone-GWP-group

 Correx® alternatives

 Correx® itself is a brand name of Corplex.
-However, several materials that are nearly identical go by different names.
+However, several nearly identical materials go by different names.

 However, there are also several alternatives to Correx® for both material and application uses.